|Dr Ian Sparrow

 The Practice Team

-We currently have two or three nurses employed by the practice and there is one on duty whenever the building is open.
+We currently have two nurses employed by the practice and there is one on duty whenever the building is open.
 As well as providing normal nursing duties they run the diabetic clinic, asthma clinic, perform immunisations and cervical smears and provide advice on health relating to travel abroad.
 The nurses also have their own appointment system at reception.

 |Mrs J Curry